passcod/figleaf/README.md

 `default-features = true`) with crate feature names namespaced under `source:`.
 To see the full list of source features, check out [the appendix].

-Also see the [feature profiles] section for presets.
+Also see the [feature profiles] appendix for presets.

 ### Filtering